lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 The id-alg-xmssmt-hashsig public key OID is also used to specify that an XMSS^MT signature was generated on the full message, i.e. the message was not hashed before being processed by the XMSS^MT signature algorithm.

-The XMSS^MT signature is defined as follows:

-    XMSSMT-HashSig-Signature ::= OCTET STRING

 See [SP800208] and [RFC8391] for more information on the contents and format of an XMSS^MT signature.